Arkansas–LSU football rivalry: The Boot era

-LSU leads the trophy series 18–9, through the 2022 season.
+LSU leads the trophy series 19–9, through the 2023 season.
 Since 1996, the winning team has received the 200-pound, $10,000 "Boot" trophy.
-The trophy itself stands a little over four feet tall, is molded out of 24-karat gold, and resembles the outline of the states of Arkansas and Louisiana connected, thus making a boot shape.
+The trophy itself stands a little over four feet tall, is molded out of 24-karat gold, and is formed from the combined outlines of the states of Arkansas and Louisiana, which resembles the shape of a boot.
 The Boot was created by former Razorback linebacker David Bazzel.
-According to Bazzel, it was intentionally made "as big and gaudy as possible, because I wanted to create value in it with gold and size," also making it the heaviest true trophy in college football (the Fremont Cannon, while not an actual trophy, is also exchanged at an annual game and weighs more than The Boot trophy—as did the old Chief Caddo statue before its rivalry game was discontinued).
-The series has generally represented an important battle in the SEC Western Division, with either Arkansas or LSU representing the division in the SEC Football Championship Game in many seasons.
-In 1992 and from 1996 to 2008 and again from 2011 to 2013, the game was played on Black Friday.
+According to Bazzel, it was intentionally made "as big and gaudy as possible, because I wanted to create value in it with gold and size," also making it the heaviest true trophy in college football.

-After the 1992 Fayetteville, Arkansas game that marked the revival of the series, it was then played on alternating years in Little Rock, Arkansas at War Memorial Stadium, which is the secondary home stadium for the Razorbacks, and in Baton Rouge, Louisiana at Tiger Stadium.
-Starting in 2012, Arkansas home games were played on campus in Fayetteville.